callgh0st/HireMe/README.md

 # ApplicantHub

-**ApplicantHub** is a Solidity smart contract project developed to consolidate and manage job applicant information on the Ethereum blockchain.
-This project was created to apply the knowledge gained from the Solidity course on Cyfrin.
+**ApplicantHub** is a Solidity smart contract project developed to consolidate and manage job applicant information on blockchain.
+This project was created to apply the knowledge gained from Solidity Smart Contract Development course on Cyfrin.

 ## Features